google/ExoPlayer/guide.md

 used to merge them into a single source for playback.

 {% highlight java %}
+// Build the video MediaSource.
 MediaSource videoSource = new ExtractorMediaSource(videoUri, ...);
+// Build the subtitle MediaSource.
 MediaSource subtitleSource = new SingleSampleMediaSource(subtitleUri, ...);
 // Plays the video with the sideloaded subtitle.
 MergingMediaSource mergedSource =
     new MergingMediaSource(videoSource, subtitleSource);
 {% endhighlight %}

-### Seamlessly looping a video ###
+### Seamlessly looping a video a fixed number of times ###

-A video can be seamlessly looped using a `LoopingMediaSource`.
-The following example loops a video indefinitely.
-It’s also possible to specify a finite loop count when creating a `LoopingMediaSource`.
+A video can be seamlessly looped a fixed number of times using a `LoopingMediaSource`.
+The following example plays a video twice.

 {% highlight java %}
 MediaSource source = new ExtractorMediaSource(videoUri, ...);
-// Loops the video indefinitely.
+// Plays the video twice.
-LoopingMediaSource loopingSource = new LoopingMediaSource(source);
+LoopingMediaSource loopingSource = new LoopingMediaSource(source, 2);
 {% endhighlight %}

 ### Seamlessly playing a sequence of videos ###